ishita-goyal-019/SMS-spam-classifier/README.md

 ## 🌐 SMS Spam Classifier Website

-You can access the WhatsApp Chat Analyzer through the following link:
+You can access the spam detector through the following link: